UNICEF: 1 in 7 young people suffering from mental disorders | DW | 05.10.2021

 While the coronavirus pandemic has had a "significant" impact on children and adolescents' mental health, it is "just the tip of the iceberg," says UNICEF.

-Young people around the world will see the impact of the COVID pandemic on their mental health for years to come, the UN's children agency warned on Tuesday.
+Young people around the world will see the impact of the COVID pandemic on their mental health for years to come, the UN's children's agency warned on Tuesday.

 UNICEF released on Tuesday what it says is its "most comprehensive look at the mental health of children, adolescents and caregivers in the 21st century."